digitalspring/whitepaper/whitepaper.md

 client-server architecture: Instead of having clients exchange data between each other directly, servers form the central entity clients communicate with.
-More specifically, they might both receive data from clients (like emails), but also get requests from them for contents and updates (e.g. web pages, new emails, app updates).
+More specifically, they might both receive data from clients (like an email to send to another recipient), but also get requests from them for contents and updates (e.g. web pages, new emails, app updates).
 They are thus the base for federated and centralized approaches to client-to-client communication and constitute the middleman that was mentioned in the first part of this introduction.

 Some reasons for the asymmetry that is the client-server architecture
 are: